 You can watch the episode here:

-Next, I reached out to our executive contact at Uplift and told her the sad tale of what had happened to this family.
+Next, I reached out to our executive contact at Uplift.
+I told her the sad tale of what had happened to this family.
 Her team did a little digging to see if they could nudge this case in the right direction with Norwegian.